maroof313-7/Thalemo/README.md

-# The Tracks I Guess I Am Submitting This For
+# The Tracks I Am Submitting This For

 1. PearAI